-- According to the recent studies, the honey bee’s venom, a colorless liquid containing a mixture of proteins which can be used for destroying the HIV virus that causes AIDS leaving surrounding cells intact in the human body.
+- According to the recent studies, the honey bee’s venom contains a mixture of proteins which can potentially be used as a prophylactic to destroying the HIV virus that causes AIDS in humans.

 Working at the Beehive

-In a colony, there are 10000 to 60000 bees!
+In a colony, there are 10,000 to 60,000 bees!
 But all of them do not collect nectar- there is a strict division of labor.
-The adult, mated female bee lays thousands of eggs that hatch and new bees are produced in the hive and are fertilized by the drones.
+The queen bee and female bees lay thousands of eggs.
+Larvae that hatch are fed royal jelly and the duration that they are fed will decide their role as worker or queen.
 The drone bees are male and their job is only to help in fertilizing the eggs laid by the queen, and the worker bees do the actual work of collecting nectar.

 Common varieties of bees